 Getting back on track

-It’s easy to miss a payment here and there when money is tight, especially during the holiday season.
+It’s easy to miss a payment here and there when money is tight.
 If you’re past due on your existing auto contract, it’s important to catch up to fulfil your commitments and avoid potential added interest charges and fees.
 Consider using your tax refund to get current on your account and, once you’re up to date, even paying down the principal balance.
-Chrysler Capital customers can simply log into MyAccount to make their payment or select from a range of other easy payment options.
+Chrysler Capital customers can simply log in to MyAccount to make their payment or select from a range of other easy payment options.

 Pay off your vehicle completely